eveyimi/eveyimi.github.io/_posts/2020-11-17-covid19-exploration.md

 #### Handling imbalance data
 After finishing all the steps above, I applied `get_dummies` on X and splited the data into train and test datasets.
 Next I handled imbalanced data.
 Even if I decided to classify the active status rather than predicting the success and failure, the data is still imbalanced.
 After comparing the performance of over-sample, de-sample and the combination of them, I found that over-sample outputs the best performance, which was then used to handle our imbalanced data.

 ## 2. Modelling
-I first and tried some traditional classifiers, such as Random Forest classifier and Logistic Regression classifier.
+I first tried some traditional classifiers, such as Random Forest classifier and Logistic Regression classifier.
 When I tried to tune hyperparameters, I carefully read through the **[notebook][notebook]** of BIOSTAT 823 and found a really fancy tool, which is `pycaret`. `pycaret` provides nice and easy to use APIs for modelling.

 #### Comparing and tuning models
 I used pycaret to compare models and tuned models.
 After setting up, we can call `compare_models` and provide the metric we want to sort based on.
 I Here I sort the models by Accuracy.